 Here are some examples of the work we’ve led or been involved in recently that might help give you a better idea of the kind of work we do.
 This is a glimpse of our past research.
 Your experience and background will add to this in the future, and we’ll be better for it!
 We have a lot to discover and we’re eager to do it with you.

 Perhaps you are at a crossroads in your career and are not sure what path to take.
-Perhaps you’ve got a Master’s degree or several years of postgraduate laboratory in microbiology (or a closely related biological field like molecular biology or genetics) but don’t know if you want to continue in or commit to graduate school.
+Perhaps you’ve got an undergraduate or Master’s degree with a few years of laboratory experience in microbiology (or a closely related biological field like molecular biology or genetics) but don’t know if you want to continue in or commit to graduate school.
 You might have some untapped potential to accomplish a similar breadth and depth of work to what we’ve done in the past.
 However, we realize that you won’t be able to answer every question or know how all the experiments work on day one—and we don’t expect you to.
 We are looking for someone with solid microbiology fundamentals rooted in excellent written and verbal communication and organization with a commitment to independent problem solving.

 You’ll provide evidence of supporting diversity in the workplace in your application.
 Research shows that the highest impact science occurs when people from varied backgrounds come together to solve problems.
 This means we want a diverse team built from different backgrounds, experiences, and identities—including yours.
 We put in the work that goes into maintaining an inclusive, supportive place for you to do your best work.
 We strongly encourage candidates of groups that are historically excluded in the sciences to apply.